Plastic Surgeons of Alaska

 Dermal fillers can help fill hollows and soften fine lines and wrinkles on the face, lips, jawline, and chest.
-At our Anchorage practice, we offer the Restylane® & Juvederm® families of fillers to address concerns like smile lines, marionette lines, neck bands, sagging cheeks, and volume loss due to aging.
+At our Anchorage medical spa, we offer the Juvederm® collection of fillers to help people from Wasilla, Palmer, and other Mat-Su Valley communities instantly address concerns like smile lines, marionette lines, neck bands, sagging cheeks, volume loss due to aging, and much more.

 To schedule an appointment, please call (907) 563-2002 today.

 How Do Dermal Fillers Work?